 - If you have an extreme fear of needles, you may apply a topical anesthetic cream such as EMLA to the operative site 1—2 hours before the procedure.

-- You will be supplied with a scrotal support which will be worn straight after the procedure.
-Alternatively you can bring a tight fitting pair of underwear.
+- Bring a tight fitting pair of underwear.
 This will hold the dressing in place and support the scrotum to minimize discomfort and swelling.

 - Arrange for someone to drive you home.
 The anesthetic may begin to wear off on your drive home and it is best if you are not behind the wheel when this happens.
 When the freezing wears off, you will experience a heavy, aching sensation in the groin.